csjcode/redux-middleware/README.md

 * Diagram - Does action contain promise? if No, send to NEXT -> Reducers... if Yes, sit until resolved -> resolved, create new action and go through middleware again with full payload/

+* edit async with if - for console log if we have a promise

 57 - Handling Promises 8:05

+*

 58 - Middleware Review 6:50